culibraries/folio/pulumi/README.md

 export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID> && export AWS_SECRET_ACCESS_KEY=<YOUR_SECRET_ACCESS_KEY>
 ```

+# Running the code

+Clone this repo then run `npm install`.
+Let's stick to npm for this project and not use yarn.

 # Stacks
 Stacks are a set of resources to run a cloud application.
 For example there is a stack called `dev`.
 Other stacks might include `staging` and `production`.